xDope7137/bt-target/README.md

 ![Image of Target](https://i.imgur.com/0kTErhu.jpeg)

-## What is difference in XDope's version and Original Repo

-- Edited CSS.
+## Features :

+- RemoveZone added use `exports["bt-target"]:RemoveZone(NameOfZone)`
-- Argument Support for Events.
+- Upto Two Argument Support for Events.
+- No Duplicate zone will be added when you restart the Script which has target eye code in it.
-- Remove Zone Support (Thanks to https://github.com/OfficialNoms/bt-target)
+- Remove Zone Support `(Thanks to https://github.com/OfficialNoms/bt-target)`
+- AddTargetEntity
+- Can use eye even if the player has weapon in his hand.
-- Fixed Duplicate zones when restarting script.
+- Fixed a glitch where it would scuff the eye when spamming clicks.
-- AddTargetEntity support
+- Qbus Progress Bar checks for avoiding any exploits (You will need to make your own export in progress bar. isBusy().
+Shoot a DM on my discord if you want one. xDope#2788)
+- /fixeye command to fix any glitches related to eye.

 Example: